Epistemix-com/epx-results/README.md

 # epx-results

 epx-results is a Python package for interacting with FRED simulation results.
+The documentation for this projected is hosted by Read the Docs [here](https://epistemix-epx-results.readthedocs-hosted.com/en/latest/index.html), including installation instructions, a quickstart guide, and a complete API reference.

 ## Requirements

-In order to use the functions in this package, you will need the following python packages installed:
+In order to use the functions in this package, you will need the following Python packages installed:

 - [Pandas](https://pandas.pydata.org)